-(b.)
-In September, 2012, we entered into a Second Amendment to our credit agreement, dated as of November 15, 2010, as amended on March 15, 2011.
-The Second Amendment provides for a new \$900 million Term Loan-A ("Term Loan A-2") with a final maturity date of August 15, 2016 and extends the maturity date on the majority of the existing revolving credit facility and Term Loan-A by nine months to mature on August 15, 2016.
-The Second Amendment also provides for increased flexibility for refinancing and certain other modifications but substantially all other terms of the Credit Agreement as previously amended, including interest rates, remain unchanged.
-We used \$700 million of the proceeds from the new Term Loan A-2 to extinguish a portion of our higher priced, existing Term Loan-B facility.
-The remainder of the new Term Loan A-2 was used to pay transaction related fees and expenses and to repay other floating rate debt.
+(a.)
+During September, 2012, we completed an amendment to our credit agreement dated November, 15, 2010, as amended on March 15, 2011.
+The amendment provided for a new \$900 million Term Loan A-2 with a final maturity date of August 15, 2016.
+This amendment also extended the maturity date of the revolving credit facility and the existing Term Loan A by nine months to also mature on August 15, 2016.
+We used \$700 million of the Term Loan A-2 proceeds to repay our higher priced Term Loan B facility.
+The remainder of the new Term Loan A-2 proceeds was used to pay transaction-related fees and expenses and to repay other floating rate debt.